MANUFACTURERS' PROFILES

 VAUCHER

-Eric Vaucher was a Swiss engineer who invented the famous match-box shaped RECTA compass.
+Eric Vaucher was a Swiss engineer who invented the famous matchbox-shaped RECTA compass.

 VERNER

+William Willoughby Cole Verner was born in 1852 and died Jan.
+25, 1922.
 He served on the staff in the Egyptian campaign of 1884-85 and during the Boer War.
-He died in 1922.
+Military History:

-(Quotation courtesy The COMPASS COLLECTOR)
+(Quotation courtesy Nick Godrige and The COMPASS COLLECTOR)

 The early developments are thoroughly described in the website mentioned above.